Quickstart

 Check the content of the directory

 Using whatever LDAP browser you like, check out the content of the directory.
-The parameters to connect are:
+Use the following parameters to connect to the directory.

 • Base DN: dc=lsc-project,dc=org